smithlabcode/dnmtools/documentation/docs/amrfinder.md

 ```txt
  -o, -output
 ```
-Name of output file (default: stdout).
-The output will be in bed format.
+The name of the output file.
+If no file name is provided, the output will be written to standard output.
+Due to the size of this output, a file should be specified unless the output will be piped to another command or program.
+The output file contains genomic intervals in BED format.

 ```txt